 - Improved security: 3-point steel deadbolt locking system hardens its durability

-- More expensive: it’s good value but still more on the expensive side for most
+- More expensive: it’s good value but it’s more on the expensive side

 Stores several pistols and features a removable shelf.
 Viking Security has a reputation for robust manufacturing.
 However, be wary of some reports of electronic failure.
 It ticks a lot of boxes otherwise: multiple access points, multiple fingerprints (32) and it can be bolted down.
 It’s not overpriced ($150) but you may be better off with some of the other alternatives listed above.